Campbell Mattinson

-Campbell Mattinson (born 1968) is an Australian editor, writer and critic.
-He was born in the Melbourne suburb of Williamstown and has worked as a writer, editor and photographer for the past 30 years.
-He is the current editor of Halliday Magazine, was the founding editor of Australian Sommelier Magazine, has been the publisher of The Wine Front website since 2002 and is the former SUNDAY Magazine wine columnist in Sydney and Melbourne.
+Campbell Mattinson (born 1968) is an Australian novelist and wine critic.
+He is a former editor of Halliday Magazine and was the chief editor of Halliday Wine Companion for the 2024 and 2025 editions, before stepping down to concentrate on his own website and The Wine Front.
 In June 2021 his debut novel We Were Not Men was published by Fourth Estate.

 Mattinson's biography of one of the pioneers of the Australian wine industry, Maurice O'Shea, titled "Wine Hunter" was described by wine writer James Halliday as "One of the most remarkable wine books to come my way" in his weekly column in the Weekend Australian newspaper.
 Australian wine critic Max Allen wrote that "this is the best book on wine to be published in Australia for many, many years" in The Australian Magazine.

 His Big Red Wine Book was published by Hardie Grant Books in May 2008.
 Second and third editions were released in June 2009 and 2010.

 In July 2020 his short film Dissatisfaction won the Best Regional Short Film category at the St Kilda Film Festival.